HoloArchivists/youtube-community-tab/readme.md

 --post-archive FILE           download only posts not listed in the archive file
-                              and record the IDs of newly downloaded posts --dates                       write information about the post publish date
+                              and record the IDs of newly downloaded posts --dates                       write information about the post publish date -r, --reverse                 set download order from oldest to newest post.
 ```